jaydeepw/audio-wife/README.md

 Audio Wife - Introduction
 ==========

-A simple themable audio player library for Android.
+A simple themable & integrable audio player library for Android.
 Helps you have an Audio Controller for your Audio Player UI.
 Have your own UI and pass the instance of UI controls like Play button, Pause button, Seekbar etc to AudioWife and rest is taken care of.